kenanwright1988/MS3/testing.md

 When the user clicks delete on one of the recipes they have created, a modal will pop up and ask them to confirm or cancel.
 Upon clicking confirm the recipe will be deleted from the database.
 Upon clicking cancel the modal will be closed and the user redirected back to their profile page.
 When the user clicks Edit the user will be redirected to the edit recipe page where the information about the recipe will be filled in.
 Upon submiting the edit the recipe will appear on the recipes page with the new information.

 ### Result
 The user clicks delete the modal is triggered, if the user clicks delete on the modal the recipe is deleted and a flash message is displayed notifying the user.
 If the user clicks cancel the modal is closed and user is redirected to the user profile page.
-The user clicks edit and is redirected to the edit recipe page where the input fields are filled out*.
-The user can edit the fields as need be and add or remove steps or ingredients**.
+The user clicks edit and is redirected to the edit recipe page where the input fields are filled out.
+The user can edit the fields as need be and add or remove steps or ingredients.
 The user can upload a new image.
 The user clicks submit and the edited recipe is saved to the database and viewable on the recipes page.

-### Known Bugs in Edit Form
-See Issues and Toubleshooting in [readme](README.md)
-*The nationality field is not pre filled in, I could not get this to work in time.
-** When adding or removing ingredients the step number and ingredient numbers get messed up.
-I did not have time to fix this or find a solution before the deadline.

 #### Edit Recipe
 <img src="https://res.cloudinary.com/dyxe4g62g/image/upload/v1618917788/images/albums/MS3/Testing/delete%20and%20edit/edit-recipe_vxretq.png" width="250"/>